ross-u/m3-react-demo-ca-client/README.md

 ### BONUS:

-- Update the `EditProject` component so that it displays the selected project `title` and `description` in the input fields before editing.
+- Update the `EditProject` component so that it displays the selected project `title` and `description` in the input fields.